PROFIT MARGIN: [PASS]

 CASH FLOW FROM OPERATIONS: [FAIL]

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
-HNP's free cash flow of $-0.22 per share fails this test.
+HNP's free cash flow figure is not available at this time which means an opinion cannot be rendered at this time.

 PROFIT MARGIN CONSISTENCY: [PASS]